 Safeguarding Your Interests in the Event of Termination

 My representation continues in the event the executive’s employment situation becomes difficult, you are threatened with termination, or if actual termination occurs and your rights require protection.
 I can negotiate terms to attempt to rectify a difficult situation or arrange an appropriate executive separation agreement from the company.
 I can also work with my firm’s litigators in the event we need to bring a lawsuit for wrongful termination.
 Wrongful termination may have arisen due to termination based on age, gender, racial or other discrimination, failure to make reasonable accommodations to a handicap, or retaliation from a legitimate exercise of rights by the executive, and we would then seek to vindicate your position and seek proper redress.

 Tip: Be prepared to negotiate from the beginning — sometimes that term sheet will be the only executive employment agreement you get.

 Contact a Severance Agreement Lawyer

 Preparation is the key to a smooth transition.
 I can help protect your rights in the event of a termination.
-Contact Robert Adelson, a Boston severance attorney for CEOs and executives at firstname.lastname@example.org or call 617-875-8665 to schedule an initial consultation.
+Contact Robert Adelson, a Boston severance attorney for CEOs, C-level and senior executives at firstname.lastname@example.org or call 617-875-8665 to schedule an initial consultation.